fispurring/GDSerializeHelper/README.md

-**What's GDSerializeHelper?**

-GDSerializeHelper is a Serializer for Photon which is a Cross-Platform Network Engine.It can serialize the data into the Hashtable type supported by Photon and deserialize the Hashtable type data into source type.
-The data serialized by GDSerializeHelper is small,which is much more smaller than the data serialized by BinaryFormatter.
+It can serialize the data into the Hashtable type and deserialize the Hashtable type data into source type.

 To serialize: